joetanx/ctf/htb/university.md

 ⋮
 ```

+## 5. Going back to the university site

-## 5. Getting access to the university site
+### 5.1.
+Getting access to the university site

 What is found so far:
 - The university site accepts certificate-based authentication